Earth-Friendly Landscaping

 Solving Problems with Native Plants

-If you have a wet spot in your yard, don’t ever feel like you have to bring in dirt to make it dry.
-There are many native trees, shrubs, wildflowers and grasses that are adapted to these kinds of conditions that are beautiful additions to any garden.
+If you have a wet area in your yard, don’t ever feel like you have to bring in dirt to make it dry.
+There are many native trees, shrubs, flowers, and grasses that are adapted to these kinds of conditions that are beautiful additions to any garden and can help soak up excess water.
 Watch our webinar on plants for wet and shady spots.
+Watch our webinar on plants for wet and shady spots.
+You can also learn more about creating your own Rain Garden to help soak up excess rainwater.

 Nothing will grow in the shade under my maple!